Leonardo da Vinci's resume

 In particular, the first 7 point are devoted to military skills, as Leonardo intends to leverage on Ludovico's geo-political ambitions, by showing his ability to build war machines and thwart any adversary fortification.

-A volume in 4to format (22x35 cm) of 52 pages typeset by hand in 16 point Caslon types, derived from the original 18th century punches cut by William Caslon in London.
+A volume in 4to format (22x35 cm) of 52 pages typeset by hand in 16 point original Caslon types, cast in the copper matrices struck by the original 18th-century punches handcut by William Caslon in London in 1720.

 Edited by Mons.
 Marco Navoni.